Skip to main content

 Title

-Enacting a new Toledo Municipal Code (TMC), Chapter 513; Subsection 513.17 Prohibiting the Sale of Kratom.
+Enacting Toledo Municipal Code (TMC), Part Five, Subsection 513.17 Prohibiting the Sale of Kratom (7-Hydroxymitragynine) to Ban Synthetic Derivatives; and declaring an emergency.

 Body